What is pneumococcal disease?

 - pneumonia (infection of the lungs – one of the most common pneumococcal diseases in adults)

 In children, middle ear infection is a common complication.
-In fact pneumococcus is the main cause of middle ear infection in children, found in around 50% of cases.
-Although the least common presentation in children, pneumococcal meningitis (infection of the lining of the brain) is a serious complication, which is fatal in around 30% of cases.
+In fact pneumococcus is the main cause of middle ear infection in children, found in 28-55% of cases.
+Although the least common presentation in children, pneumococcal meningitis (infection of the lining of the brain) is a serious complication.

 Sources & Citations

 2. Victorian Government.
 Better Health.
 Pneumococcal disease.
 Available at: https://www.betterhealth.vic.gov.au/health/conditionsandtreatments/pneumococcal-disease (accessed 27 May 2022).

 3. Australian Government.
 Department of Health.
 Pneumococcal disease.
 Available at: https://immunisationhandbook.health.gov.au/contents/vaccine-preventable-diseases/pneumococcal-disease (accessed 27 May 2022).

 MAT-AU-2201301 (v1.0) Date of preparation June 2022Show All